 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-Why I Love This Glazed Ham Recipe
+Why I Love This Ham Recipe

 Once ready to serve, the ham is sliced into individual pieces.
 But this recipe makes things even easier with boneless ham quarters.
 Before the glaze is layered over the ham, I love to slice the ham into pieces and arrange everything in a baking dish.
 Once the glaze is warmed through, it’s poured over the top of the slices and placed in the oven to heat.
-Talk about an easy but beautiful main dish!
+Talk about an easy but beautiful main dish

 No one has to know how easy this main dish was to prepare!